What is php.ini?

 - Click the New File button at the top of the page.

-- In the field called New File Name, enter php.ini and click Create New File.
+- In the field called New File Name, enter php.ini, make sure the root directory is in the bottom box, and click Create New File.